Volunteer in Tanzania – Most affordable programs with IKPVA!!

 Volunteer in Tanzania in our football project.
 The sports project offers sport activities (mainly football) to 400 children (boys and girls) from several football schools.
 The idea is to keep them away from the danger through sports and to develop the female football.
 Everyday the coaches highlight the importance of the respect for rules, teamwork and perseverance to become a better person physically, intellectually and socially.
 And no need to worry if your knowledge about football is limited since you can teach other sports in primary and secondary schools (netball, volleyball).

-Volunteers are invited to help on all the sports activities, organize their own workshop if they want and also teach English.
+If the volunteers choose to help on other sports activities as well, organize their own workshop or want and also teach English, this will be very welcome!
 You might get tired but it will be well worth it!

 Medical Volunteer Program